 Animation has many steps.
-In studios, different artists or overseers have just one role, but as an independent artist, I do multiple tasks.
+In studios, different artists, writers, and overseers each have a role, but as an independent artist, I do multiple tasks.

 Starting a project